 upasantassa tādino.

-Of one fully liberated by perfect understanding,
+of one liberated by true understanding,

 97